 Why this hotel?
 WOW factor.
 PULL factor.
 2-min walk from Soho.

-The utterly cool W London has a stunning location in the very heart of London’s West End, just moments from The Yard, Shadow Lounge and all the other gay bars and clubs in Soho.
+The utterly cool W London has a stunning location in the very heart of London’s West End, just moments from The Yard, the Village Soho Bar and all the other gay bars in Soho.
 Hooking up is definitely easier if you drop the hotel’s name into the conversation.

 The funky-styled, contemporary luxury rooms have an innovative design that maximises the use of space and feature all the usual W amenities.